Jvictorio09/Tulia_v2/ONBOARDING_QUESTIONS.md

-# Tulia Onboarding Questions Documentation
+# Speak Pro Onboarding Questions Documentation

 ## Overview
 After signup, users complete a 7-question onboarding flow that helps personalize their learning experience.
 The answers are stored in the `UserProfile` model and used to create a personalized persona summary.